Chirag-ahir/JAVA-All-Basic/README.md

 Arrays are objects that store multiple variables of the same type.
 Arrays are of fixed size.

 What is ArrayList?<br>
 An ArrayList class is a resizable array, which is present in the java. util package.
 While built-in arrays have a fixed size, ArrayLists can change their size dynamically.
+Arraylist is not a threadsafe

 **Method:** A method is a block of code or collection of statements to perform a certain task or operation.
 Used to achieve the reusability of code.
 >Method Overloading: If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>